US shuts border post as migrants try to cross from Mexico

 Border officials in San Diego, California, said on Twitter that they had temporarily closed the San Ysidro crossing point - one of the busiest between the two countries - to both vehicular and pedestrian traffic.

-Mexican Interior Minister Alfonso Navarrete on Sunday immediately accused some of the migrants of attempting the Tijuana crossing in a "violent way."
+Mexican Interior Minister Alfonso Navarrete accused some of the migrants of attempting the Tijuana crossing in a "violent way."

-At least 500 of them, including women and children, had been taking part in a peaceful demonstration in Tijuana before dashing toward the border in an attempt to clamber over a first metal barrier there.
+At least 500 migrants, including women and children, had been taking part in a peaceful demonstration in Tijuana before dashing toward the border in an attempt to clamber over a first metal barrier there.

 "Are we in the United States yet?" some asked in desperate tones.